How to Build a Basic Photo Post-Processing Workflow With Adobe Camera Raw

 Some LUT profiles in ACR

 LUTs and presets are pre-designed ‘effects’ for your photos, designed to give them a particular look or colouring.
-The difference between them is that LUTs work via Tables, and the key with these is that they don’t touch your editing sliders, so you can use them at any point in your editing workflow.
+The difference between them is that LUTs work via Look up Tables, and the key with these is that they don’t touch your editing sliders, so you can use them at any point in your editing workflow.

 Personally, if I’m going to use a LUT, I’ll do that after I’ve made my basic adjustments and then make further changes once I’ve got the effect I want from the LUT.